The Cove House Inn

 The Cove House Inn, in 2009.

-The Cove House Inn is an 19th-century public house on the Isle of Portland, Dorset, England.
+The Cove House Inn is a 19th-century public house on the Isle of Portland, Dorset, England.
 It is situated within the village of Chiswell, and alongside Chesil Beach on the esplanade.
 The Cove House Inn remains one of Portland's most popular pubs, and has been reputed to be one of the best inns for panoramic views in the area.
 The pub has been a Grade II Listed Building since May 1993.